-Just last week, a boy who I’ll call Tom burst into my office, squeezed himself into the gap between my cabinet and the wall and yelled, “I’ve had enough of this fucking school and everyone in it!”
+Just last week, a boy, I’ll call him Tom, burst into my office, squeezed himself into the gap between my cabinet and the wall and yelled, “I’ve had enough of this fucking school and everyone in it!”
 After the pressure of the tight space had calmed him, he agreed to come out and we talked things through.

 It emerged that he had offended two girls by swearing at them during a lesson.
 The incident had been referred to Head of House and there had been an impromptu restorative conference, in line with school policy.
-The girls had told him how upset they were by his behaviour and he had apologised.
-However, they had since withdrawn their acceptance of this apology and Tom’s meltdown was triggered by his continuing to press the issue without success.
+The girls had told him how upset they were by his language and he had apologised.
+However, they had since withdrawn their acceptance of this apology and Tom’s meltdown was triggered by his confusion.
+Why would they do this when the thing has been sorted out?

 Tom has Asperger’s.
-He has already given a presentation to his form about this, telling peers about his associated struggles with anger and anxiety, about the fact that he was permanently excluded from his last mainstream school and about his experience of special education.
-He wanted to be accepted and understood.
+He has already given a presentation to his form about this, telling peers about his anxiety, about the fact that he was permanently excluded from his last mainstream school and about his experience of special education.
+He wanted to be accepted, understood and successful in mainstream this time.

 I reassured him that I would speak with the girls and the situation would be resolved.
-In the meantime, he would work in the learning support area – to avoid any further episodes.
+In the meantime, he would work in the learning support area, our ‘Cottages’ – to avoid any further episodes.

 However, the girls did not want to hear any of this.
-The bottom line was, they wanted to see Tom punished for his foul language, just as they felt would have been punished.
+The bottom line was, they wanted to see Tom punished for his bad language, just as they thought they would have been punished.
 These views were expressed in the most vociferous terms, through tears.
-I invited my deputy SENCo in to talk about her son, who is also on the autistic spectrum and finds it difficult to control angry outbursts, but it made no difference.
+I invited my deputy SENCo in to talk about her son, who is also on the autistic spectrum and finds it difficult to control outbursts, but it made no difference.
 Two minds were closed against us.

 I remained troubled for the rest of the day and it was difficult to know quite what to do next.
 Contacting parents to discuss the deadlock was one obvious strategy and I had resolved to do this when there was a tap at the door.
 It was one of the girls; the angriest.

 We talked a little about why she had been so angry.
-She owned that her volatility had been a major issue at her previous school, hence the move.
+She admitted that her volatility had been a major issue at her previous school, hence the move.
 (Jumped before illegally pushed.)
-So I introduced her to one of the school’s counsellors and they arranged to work on this.
+So I introduced her to one of the school’s counsellors and they arranged to talk.
 She left saying that her mum would be really happy that she would now be getting some help.

 People will take different things from this series of events.
 For me, though, they serve as a powerful reminder that our decision to implement restorative practice five years ago was the biggest, boldest, most transformational thing we ever did for inclusion.